Villagers work in a greenhouse for organic farm produce in Laixi, Shandong Province, on March 5, 2019 (XINHUA)

 Modernization of the whole country would be impossible without the modernization of agriculture, rural areas and rural people's lives.
 The Chinese Government has tried vigorously to promote the development of these sectors.
 For over a decade, the No.1 Central Document has focused on issues concerning agriculture, rural areas and farmers.
 At the 19th CPC National Congress in 2017, the rural revitalization strategy was put forward and has since become an important guide for the CPC Central Committee and the Central Government in the work concerning agriculture, rural areas and rural people.

 The top task of implementing the strategy is to ensure food security.
-For a major country with a population of almost 1.4 billion, food security is the foundation of social stability as well as economic and social development.
+For a major country with a population of almost 1.4 billion people, food security is the foundation of social stability as well as economic and social development.
 In 2018, China's grain output was 600 million tons, enough to satisfy the country's grain needs.
 However, we should never relax the emphasis on food security and must always ensure we have control over our own food supply.
 Modern and efficient agriculture is oriented toward ensuring grain production with intensive farming and science and technology to steadily improve grain production capacity.

 To implement the rural revitalization strategy, high-quality development must be pursued, which requires green development and a good ecological environment.